-The long run investment return for the Scheme is estimated to be 2.1% per annum.
-This is based on the Scheme's Strategic Asset Allocation and the long term rate of return for each asset class (after investment management, custody fees and tax), and after deducting a provision for the Scheme's operating expenses (after tax).
+Based on the Scheme's asset allocation and the long term rate of return for each asset class (after investment management and custody fees, and after tax), and after deducting a provision for the Scheme's operating expenses (after tax), the long run investment return for the Scheme is estimated to be 1.2% per annum.

-If the long term rates of return for all of the asset classes in the Strategic Asset Allocation increased by 10% this would increase the investment return from 2.1% to 2.3% per annum.
-Similarly, if the long term rates of return for the asset classes in the Strategic Asset Allocation decreased by 10%, the investment return would decrease to 1.8% per annum.
-This would increase or decrease the before tax profit by approximately \$311,000.
+If the long term rates of return for all of the asset classes increased by 10% this would increase the investment return from 1.2% to 1.4% per annum.
+Similarly, if the long term rates of return for the asset classes decreased by 10%, the investment return would decrease to 1.0% per annum.
+This would increase or decrease the profit by approximately\$176,000.

-14 SUBSEQUENT EVENTS
+15 SUBSEQUENT EVENTS